violinminds/knowledgebass/sysadmin/win-openssh.md

 1. create keys for the client (see above)
    - for authentication, create a key with comment **containing** "git-auth", eg. in powershell `ssh-keygen -C git-auth -f "$env:USERPROFILE\.ssh\git-auth"`
    - for signing, create a key with comment **containing** "git-signing", eg. in powershell `ssh-keygen -C git-signing -f "$env:USERPROFILE\.ssh\git-signing"`
-2. add keys to your profile @ https://github.com/settings/keys (copy-paste both the public keys contents)
+2. add keys to your profile @ <https://github.com/settings/keys> (copy-paste both the public keys contents)

 ### Authentication (cloning / pulling / pushing / etc)

 Test auth via: `ssh -T git@github.com`, it should print: "Hi _username_!
 You've successfully authenticated, but GitHub does not provide shell access.".
-If that's not the case and you get the error "git@github.com: Permission denied (publickey).", debug with the `-v` or `-vvv` switches ("verbose"): `ssh -vvvT git@github.com`.
+If that's not the case and you get the error `git@github.com: Permission denied (publickey).`, debug with the `-v` or `-vvv` switches ("verbose"): `ssh -vvvT git@github.com`.
 See the Troubleshooting section for more help.

 Now you should be able to clone a repository via: `git clone git@github.com:violinminds/knowledgebass.git` (get link in the repository page on Github by clicking the "<> Code" button and and selecting "SSH" in the clone section).